databrary/design/ridir-16/narrative.md

 Almost all researchers augment information stored in the coding tools with text or image-based information about specific codes stored in coding manuals.
 The tools vary in their strengths, weaknesses, cost, customizability, and optimal use cases, but with few exceptions remain largely unable to talk to one another.
 So, we think it is critical to enhance Databrary so that the information contained in coding files and coding manuals can be uploaded and stored on Databrary.
-These enhancements will yield the following:
+These enhancements will result in the following outcomes:

 - Enabling Databrary to import, store, and share coding files from the leading video coding tools used by researchers in the developmental and learning sciences.
 - Enabling search within videos.